MZEEN2424/ChunkBiomesGUI/README.md

 - Igloos,
 - Swamp Huts,
 - Woodland Mansions,
-- Ocean Monuments, and
+- Ocean Monuments,
-- Ancient Cities.
+- Ancient Cities,
+- Mineshafts,
+- Ocean Ruins,
+- Buried Treasure

 It can
 - Search for seeds within a 32-bit or 64-bit range, or within a specifically-defined range;